 For some, it’s a lucky pair of underwear or socks.
 For others, it’s neglecting to shave after the latest win.
 Superstitions are real and they hit the Houston area hard in the Astros post season.
 Foolish?
 Maybe.
 Necessary?
 Definitely.

-After last season’s World Series-winning run against the Dodgers, there’s no shortage of quirky habits that almost certainly contributed to our World Champion’s post-season juju.
-We’ve assessed some of the Astro’s super fan rituals from last year and decided to expound on them a bit.
-Call us superstitious, but we’re ready to earn history again!
+After the 2017 season’s World Series-winning run against the Dodgers, there’s no shortage of quirky habits that almost certainly contributed to our World Champion’s post-season juju.
+We’ve assessed some of the Astro’s super fan rituals from 2017 and decided to expound on them a bit.
+Call us superstitious, but we’re ready to earn history again in 2021!

 Eat, Eat and Eat Some More.